Florida Reopening Full Plan (Task Force)

 The Town declared a Local State of Emergency in connection with the Coronavirus (COVID-19) as of 8:01 a.m.
 March 17, 2020.
 This is following the County's declaration also on March 17th.

-The Building Department has the ability to conduct most business online such as applying for a permit, requesting a variance, etc. using one of the many forms available here.
-Using only an address, you can use iWorq features to look up information.
+The Building Dept. is open (1 at a time inside) and also has the ability to conduct most business online such as applying for a permit, requesting a variance, etc. using one of the many forms available here.
+Using only an address, you can use iWorq features to look up specific information on a particular property.

 The Postal Center is open for one customer at a time for mail services.